Retired bookkeeper Monica Perez is tempted to tell the Intuition Robotics ElliQ robot she’s beta testing, “I love you.”

 Robots will continue to evolve physically and in the way they interact with their human companions.
 Amazon is exploring emotion detection using computer vision to understand the mood of the people interacting with Astro.
 In the future, Astro may be more playful with a 5-year-old and more staid with his grandfather.

 Meanwhile, with all the discussion around self-driving cars, keep an eye on Tesla.
-CEO Elon Musk showed video at a conference this past summer of a humanoid general-purpose robot that he said he expects will come out in prototype form next year.
-It will stand 5 feet, 8 inches tall, have a screen as a head and, Musk said, “make use of all the same tools we use in the car. … Can you talk to it and say, 'Please go to the store and get me the following groceries?’
+CEO Elon Musk showed video at a conference - in summer 2021 of a humanoid general-purpose robot that he said he expected will come out in prototype form this year.
+It will stand 5 feet, 8 inches tall, have a screen as a head and, Musk said, “make use of all the same tools we use in the car. … Can you talk to it and say, ‘Please go to the store and get me the following groceries?’
 I think we can do that.”
 But Musk volunteered that his Tesla Bot doesn’t work yet.

-Dor Skuler, CEO and cofounder of Intuition Robotics, hasn't settled on a price for ElliQ yet.
-The company is "learning together with its early adopters about the value of the product," he says, adding that his team is always asking why people are willing to share so much of their life with ElliQ when they know she is not real.
+CEO and Cofounder Dor Skuler says Intuition Robotics learned “together with its early adopters about the value of the product,”adding that his team is always asking why people are willing to share so much of their life with ElliQ when they know she is not real.

 "They see ElliQ as an entity.
 Not as a device and not as person, but something in between,” Skuler says.
 “And they’ll tell you, ‘We think ElliQ is taking an active interest in us.
 We think she’s trying to improve our day.
 We find her suggestions helpful and caring.’ … The fascinating aspect is the relationship that’s formed between the human and their digital companion.”